dgtombs/picasa2shotwell/README.md

 Picasa Format Notes
 --------------------

+* All tags go in Picasa's 'pmp' DB format.
+  * See <https://github.com/skisoo/PicasaDBReader> for reading this format.
-* Photo tags go in EXIF data (and Shotwell reads these)
+* Photo tags also go in EXIF data (and Shotwell reads these)
-  * I think we can bulk-assign numerical ratings as long as the tags get into Shotwell.
-* Photo captions go in EXIF title (and Shotwell reads these)
+* Photo captions also go in EXIF title (and Shotwell reads these)
-* Video tags go in .picasa.ini.
-* Video captions are stored in Picasa's proprietary DB format which is hard to read.
+* Not sure where 'star' status is stored.
+* Picasa writes some data to `.picasa.ini` files but these are incomplete enough to be pretty much useless.